Man threatens to shut down airport to manipulate futures market

-MB rang Channel Seven, a Sydney Television Station, and the call was automatically transferred to reception.
+MB rang Channel Seven, a Sydney Television Station.
+The call automatically transferred to reception.
 MB identified himself by name and stated that he had $50,000 in his bank account which he intended to invest in Future Commodities.

 Outcome: charges withdrawn or no penalty